 - Optimize account – The highest level of the Optimize hierarchy, typically named after your organization.
 Your account is also represented by a 10-digit number in Optimize URLs, e.g.:

 Your Optimize account allows you to run experiments on one or more websites.
 Although you can set up multiple Optimize accounts from a single Google Account, you’ll typically only need one Optimize account per company or organization.
 The best practice is to use your company name as your account name and to set up one account per company.

 You can log into Optimize from more than one Google Account.
 Add additional Google Accounts by clicking on your avatar in the top-right corner of the Optimize header, then Add an account.
 This makes it easy to switch between multiple Optimize accounts without having to log out of your initial account.

 A container holds all of the Optimize configurations for your website experiences (tests and personalizations).
 An Optimize account must have at least one container and you should set up one container for each Analytics property with the domain name as the container name field.

 A container ID is a 9-digit alphanumeric string beginning with "

 GTM-A1B2CD").
 The container ID is part of your Optimize snippet presented when you click INSTALL OPTIMIZE, and it can be found under Container setup > Container information in Optimize.

 Two types of Optimize containers

-- Stored containers include all draft, ended, and archived experiences (and their metadata) created in a given container and contribute to its overall "stored container" size.
-Stored containers aren't compressed.
-To reduce the size of a stored container: delete some of its draft, ended, or archived experiments.
+- Stored containers include all draft, scheduled, running and ended experiences created in a given container and contribute to the overall "stored container" size.
+To reduce the size of a stored container archive some ended experiments.